rand3289/asmcad/readme.md

 ## ASM CAD
-ASM CAD is a graphical editor for OpenScad
+ASM CAD is a simple prototype graphical editor for OpenScad

 ## DEPENDENCIES
 You have to install SDL2 library in development mode to build this project.